Getting Started with ADC on STM32F103C8 (Blue Pill) using Rust

 3.2 Programming the Blue Pill (STM32F103C8) as an Analog Input with Single Conversion Poll

-Please create a new Rust project and configure it according to the Setting up STM32F103C8 with Rust article.
-Open the Cargo.toml file and insert the following code to define new binary:
+Please create a new Rust project and configure it according to the Setting up the STM32F103C8 with Rust article.
+Open the Cargo.toml file and add the following code to define a new binary named ‘single-conversion-poll’:

 1[[bin]]